dalinda28/IziGive/README.md

 - trader

 **Pages description**

 *components/home*

-- Search.js: page to search an trarder by input with an address
+- SearchBar.js: page to search an trarder by input with an address
 - Main.js: Home page

 *components/authentification*

-Login.js: page to loggin
+- Login.js: page to loggin
-Register.js: page to register
+- Register.js: page to register

-*components/favorites*

-- FavoriteList.js: list of favorite posting of logged user